theasta/vagrant-nodejs-dev/README.md

         - "/srv/anotherapp/"
 ```

-Then `vagrant reload --provision` and you're all good.
+Then `vagrant reload --provision` and you're all set.